hiyouga/ChatNVL-Towards-Visual-Novel-ChatBot/README.md

 ## Acknowledgement

-This repo is based on [ChatGLM-6B](https://github.com/THUDM/ChatGLM-6B) and [ChatGLM-Efficient-Tuning](https://github.com/hiyouga/ChatGLM-Efficient-Tuning).
-Thanks for their wonderful works.
+This repo is based on [LLaMA-Efficient-Tuning](https://github.com/hiyouga/LLaMA-Efficient-Tuning) and [ChatGLM-Efficient-Tuning](https://github.com/hiyouga/ChatGLM-Efficient-Tuning).